jlehtine/docker-prune/README.md

 $ ./docker-prune -h
 Removes unused Docker resources.
 By default removes only the dandling images.

-To remove the stopped containers and their volumes as well as unused volumes and networks use "-s" (stopped).
-To stop the running containers and then remove resources associated with all containers, use "-a" (all).
+To remove the stopped containers based on untagged images (typically left behind by failed builds) and their anonymous volumes, use "-u" (untagged).
+To remove all stopped containers and their volumes as well as unused volumes and networks use "-s" (stopped).
+To stop the running containers and then remove resources associated with all containers, use "-r" (running).

-To remove all unused images including tagged ones, use "-t" (tagged).
+To remove all unused images including tagged ones, use "-a" (all).

-To remove everything, use "-e" (everything), implying -a -t.
+To remove everything, use "-e" (everything), implying -r -a.

 See other options below.

-usage: docker-prune [-a] [-t] [-q] [-f]
+usage: docker-prune [-u] [-a] [-q] [-f]
-       docker-prune [-s] [-t] [-q] [-f]
+       docker-prune [-s] [-a] [-q] [-f]
+       docker-prune [-r] [-a] [-q] [-f]
        docker-prune [-e] [-q] [-f]
        docker-prune -h

 options:
-    -h    print this help text and exit without doing anything else -s    remove resources associated with the stopped containers -a    remove resources associated with all containers -t    remove tagged images that are not used by any containers -e    remove everything
+    -h    print this help text and exit without doing anything else -u    remove containers based on untagged images (by failed builds) -s    remove resources associated with the stopped containers -r    remove resources associated with all containers -a    remove all unused images, including tagged ones -e    remove everything
     -q    be quiet, suppress informative output
     -f    force it, omit all confirmation dialogs